tammalee/revews/content/post/annabelle-creation.md

 * Auuuuugh!
 * I felt genuinely sad for Janice.
 She had a hard time
 * Ohhhhhhhh... that's how they tie this movie to Annebelle?
 Cool!
+* I would watch this movie when I want a genuine scare and am feeling the girl power thang.